 3 Tips to Protect the Outside of Your Home from a Rodent Invasion

 It is not enough to just focus on the inside of your home, but the outside too.
-Try these 3 preventive steps to keep mice and rats from ever entering your home.
+Try these 3 rodent prevention steps to keep mice and rats from ever entering your Bradenton home.

 - Seal any holes or cracks: Rats and mice can fit through holes the size of a quarter making it difficult to keep them out.
 Vigilantly check the outside of your home for small entry points and seal them up!
 To plug small holes, you can use steel wool and caulking.
 For areas around windows, doors, holes for pipes and cables, and the foundation use caulking.